 What are the obstacles?
 Where will this route take me?
 Is taking the quicker off-ramp the ideal path or will you run into traffic issues/accidents that you will regret later?
-So, as you go through your list of pros and cons of onshore versus offshore software development, evaluate each one according to your unique business.
+As you go through your list of pros and cons of onshore and offshore software development, evaluate each one according to your unique business processes and needs.
 Match them up against your goals and what you expect to achieve now and in the future.

 Is travel to and from your facility easily accessible?
-How often, if ever, will the development team be able to visit your location(s)?
+How often, if ever, will the development team be able to visit your location?
 This could be an issue if the project gets delayed or off track.
 Working together in a face-to-face environment can help eliminate miscommunication and misunderstandings.
 Of course, there may be language barriers to deal with as well with an offshore company, which would add to possible misinterpretations.

 But it’s not just about geographic location or language, there may be a serious time zone issue.
 Unless you don’t mind working collaboratively at 3:00 a.m., this may be a big deal.
 The bigger the time difference, the more difficult it will be to collaborate on a regular basis.

 And what about cultural differences that are not in sync with your business ethics and values?
 If problems start to pop up, you may have very different ideas about how to resolve them.
 In addition, you may not have the same protections in dealing with these problems as you would in your own country.
 You will have to rely on your signed agreement.

 Your decision to go with an offshore development company could also pose problems with your company image.
 According to Small Business Chron, “In times of high unemployment in the United States, sending jobs out of the country can hurt a company’s public image.”